mattdanielmurphy/reverse-barcode-scanner/readme.md

 ## to do

+- make fallback to `open -a Visual Studio Code` if no insiders edition/preference for that is disabled
 - add tests! (will make it easier for below)
 - use cli framework
 - fix using a dot as project/dir name